joelchrono12/ludumdare48/game_ideas.md

 - A game where you are mining, looking for water for your town.
 - A game where you free the waters of the deep.
 The Deep Fountains talked about in the Bible and other myths

+# CHOSEN IDEA

+- You live in a future, humanity lives in floating cities, an alien spaceship caused everything to fall apart.
+Now you have to go and go down to the surface

+# Game mechanics

+- Different stages with different environments
+- You have some backpack that allows you to glide
+- You can wall jump with the help of the backpack, walljumps waste more gas due to quick bursts

+# Challenges to overcome

+- Make a character that has a parachute and can do little bursts
+- Make still platforms
+- Make falling platforms
+- Make platforms that fall when stepped on
+- Make it progresively difficult
+- Maybe make stages
+- Make the parachute / jetpack work with batteries or something